 An Irish firm has created a new e-cig factory in Connemara, with support from a government-linked granting agency, Udaras na Gaeltachta.
 This would seem to bode well for the government's intentions as it makes plans for local implementation of tobacco directives from the EU.

 The factory's production Director, Tony Geraghty, announced plans to export e-cigs all over Europe with guarantees of quality and full information about contents, as an alternative to Chinese-produced products.
 The factory has created 138 new jobs in the County Galway town.
 Ovale E-cigarettes, with a retail outlet in Dublin, also supplies other retailers and online customers, and has a plant in Limerick, where it plans to begin manufacturing e-liquid soon.
-"There has been a huge increase in people using ," says company spokesperson Alex Pescar.
+"There has been a huge increase in people using [e-cigarettes]," says company spokesperson Alex Pescar.
 The Department of Health has announced plans to regulate the product, including a ban on sale to minors.
 Health Minister James Reilly "is currently reviewing the evidence on the potential harm and the potential benefits of e-cigarettes before deciding the best approach to their wider regulation," according to a department spokesperson.

 The Health Department is currently entertaining a request for guidance from the nation's Advertising Standards Authority, "given the surge of queries from advertisers."
 The Irish Cancer Society has announced that it plans to wait for further research results before recommending e-cigs, but they have not made any moves to oppose them either.